jaess105/DotnetExtensions/README.md

 # Extensions

-This is a simple dotnet solution providing some Extensions functions I regularly use.
+This is a simple dotnet solution providing some extension functions I regularly use.

-The main usage of this repo is adding one or multiple projects to another solution and then using the project(s) in another project.
+The main usage of this repo is adding one or multiple projects from this solution to another solution and then using the project(s) in another project.
-Currently there are no plans publishing this to NuGet.
+Currently, there are no plans for publishing this to NuGet.

 ## Adding to Solution